-Aggregate Option Exercises in Last Fiscal Year and Fiscal Year-End Values offering price of \$ per share less the per share exercise price, multiplied by the number of shares underlying the options.
+Aggregate Option Exercises in Last Fiscal Year and Fiscal Year-End Values

+The following table sets forth information concerning shares acquired on exercise during the fiscal year ended December 31, 2003 and exercisable and unexercisable stock options held by each named executive officer at the fiscal year ended December 31, 2003.
+The value realized and the value of unexercised inthe-money options is based on the initial public offering price of \$7.50 per share less the per share exercise price, multiplied by the number of shares acquired on exercise and the number of shares underlying the options.
 All options were granted under our 1997 equity incentive plan, as amended.